vinceskahan/v5wiki/dashboards.md

 *Local/Remote:* Reports can be copied/synchronized to a remote location using FTP, FTPS, or rsync.

-*Examples:* Responsive, exfoliation, simple, amphibian
+*Examples:* Responsive, Bootstrap, Byteweather, Flat, Niculskin, exfoliation, simple, amphibian

 ## Use case 3: Reports from non-weeWX template frameworks